EU-Japan Economic Partnership Agreement Enters into Force

 The agreement also opens up services markets, in particular financial services, e-commerce, telecommunications and transport.
 It guarantees EU companies access to the large procurement markets of Japan in 48 large cities, and removes obstacles to procurement in the economically important railway sector at national level.
 The agreement also protects sensitive economic sectors of the EU, for instance in the automotive sector, with transition periods before markets are opened.

-The agreement will also strengthen Europe’s leadership in shaping globalisation and the rules of global trade according to our core values and will safeguard the EU’s interests and sensitivities.
+The agreement will strengthen Europe’s leadership in shaping globalisation and the rules of global trade according to our core values and will safeguard the EU’s interests and sensitivities.
 In doing so, it contributes to address some of the challenges identified in the reflection paper on Harnessing Globalisation presented by the Commission as part of the White Paper process.

 ESF issued a short press release today to welcome the political agreement and encourage a swift conclusion. (see attached)